Paul Jenkins (writer): Career

 In 2005 Jenkins wrote the Dark Horse Comics six issue miniseries Revelations, illustrated by Ramos, and Marvel's The Sentry with artist John Romita Jr. In 2006 he wrote his own independent comic, Sidekick, published by Image Comics.
 That same year, he wrote Civil War: Front Line, a tie-in to Marvel's crossover storyline, "Civil War" that depicted the transformation of Robbie Baldwin from Speedball to Penance, was expanded on in the limited series Penance: Relentless.
 It also led to World War Hulk: Front Line.
 He also took over the writing on Son of Hulk when it lost its focus on Skaar, the series ran from No. 13 to 17.

 Jenkins has worked on several video games including the Legacy of Kain, Prototype, Twisted Metal Black and God of War series.
 Most recently, Paul is credited as writer on Incredible Hulk: Ultimate Destruction, created with Radical Entertainment, The Darkness, created by Starbreeze Studios, and The Darkness 2 by Digital Extremes.

 He made his return to DC Comics in 2011, taking a big part in the New 52 initiative, include writing stints on DC Universe Presents featuring the character of Deadman; Batman: The Dark Knight with artist David Finch, and a two-issue fill-in arc on Stormwatch.

 In February 2013 Paul Jenkins left DC and Marvel to work with Boom!
 Studios.
 Jenkins launched Deathmatch with Carlos Magno and Fairy Quest with Humberto Ramos, and brought Revelations from Dark Horse to Boom!

 In 2014, Jenkins founded his own production company, META Studios.
 Based in Atlanta, Georgia it works in the creation of nearly all existing forms of media from graphic novels and books to variable reality.

 In 2015, Jenkins subsequently moved on to work with AfterShock Comics where he created the comic series Replica.
 This was followed by the ongoing series Alters, which focuses on various disadvantaged heroes with mutant powers known as "alterations."

 In 2015, Jenkins was asked by Georgia Governor Nathan Deal to assemble and chair an advisory committee to educate the Georgia General Assembly on the evolution of digital and interactive technologies.

 In 2016, Jenkins created the transgender superhero Chalice for the Alters comic book series.

-Jenkins' current projects include Commissioner Gordon and Black Adam with DC Comics.
+In December 2025, it was announced that Jenkins would be returning to Marvel to write two new projects.
+The first is a four-issue The Sentry miniseries with art by Christian Rosado and set for publication in March 2026.
+The second is a five-issue miniseries focusing on Carol Danvers / Captain Marvel entitled Captain Marvel: Dark Past with art by Lucas Werneck and set for publication in April 2026.